weetmuts/beak/README.md

 choice.
 Beak enables push/pull to share the remotely stored backups between multiple client computers.

+Beak is work in progress.
+The text below describes the goal!

 ## Manual push

 beak is the tool for the impatient who wants to initiate a backup